shinjiwlab/versa/tools/install_visqol.md

 ### revise compile config and compile.
 You may need 32G memory for this stage
 1. add `build --linkopt=-lstdc++fs` after line 55 of `.bazelrc`
 2. replace the version to `5.1.0` in `.bazelversion`
+3. update `WORKSPACE` to new armadillo version as suggested in https://github.com/google/visqol/pull/119/files
-3. compile with `bazel build :visqol -c opt`
+4. compile with `bazel build :visqol -c opt`

 ### install in python
 `pip install .`